 These quick-reference spreadsheets list the incremental and cumulative distances and vertical change between key landmarks.
 They are extremely useful in planning your trip, scheduling your day, and gauging your pace.
 Databooks for the Primary Route, eight Section Hikes, and Alternates are included, as well as for a dozen other possible Section Hikes that I did not consider as “classic.”

 I have included a GPX file with very limited information.
 You’ll find waypoints for trailheads and for select high points, and a track that will help you identify the topographic map tiles you need to download onto your handheld GPS or smartphone.
 It does not include a track for the recommended route — that’s for you to figure out.

 With a decent internet connection, the entire Guide can be easily downloaded.
 The files have been compressed into a single zipped file and must be extracted using standard Windows or Apple software before accessing.
-It’s XYZ MB in size.
+It’s less than 200 MB in size.

 If you need a copy on DVD, please contact me with your mailing address, and attach a receipt of purchase.

 If your access expires before you have had a chance to download the files, of if you lose the files at some point, contact me so that I can renew your access.

 In addition to the detailed set of topographic maps included with the Guide, I would also recommend obtaining NG Trails Illustrated maps #200, #102, and #103, as well as digital maps of the area stored on a GPS or smartphone.
 Read more.